Wiziard38/Mastermind/README.md

 - From ***check_codemaker.py*** :
     - To check from a file if the codemaker did not cheat, run `check_codemaker(file_name)`.
 - From ***histogram.py***:
-    - To observe just a histogram, run `plot_histogram(number_points,codemaker1,codebreaker1)`
+    - To observe just a histogram, run `plot_histogram(number_parts,codemaker1,codebreaker1)`
-    - To compare two versions of codemakers, run `plot_difference_codemakers(number_points, codemaker1, codemaker2, codebreaker1)`
+    - To compare two versions of codemakers, run `plot_difference_codemakers(number_parts, codemaker1, codemaker2, codebreaker1)`
-    - To compare two versions of codebreakers, run `plot_difference_codebreakers(number_points, codemaker1, codebreaker0, codebreaker1)`
+    - To compare two versions of codebreakers, run `plot_difference_codebreakers(number_parts, codemaker1, codebreaker0, codebreaker1)`
     - You can add the theoretical curves `plot_proba_codebreaker0()` and `plot_proba_codebreaker1()`
     - After the various plots, you must run `plt.legend()` and `plt.plot()`, otherwise the histograms will not be displayed.